-Ben completed undergraduate studies at Sydney Conservatorium of Music before receiving a full scholarship to the New England Conservatory in Boston, where he became the first wind player in over a decade to receive the school's prestigious Artist Diploma.
-He also holds a Master’s Degree in composition with first class honours from the University of Waikato.
-Ben has received fellowships to the Tanglewood Music Centre, Weill Music Institute at Carnegie Hall and the Australian National Academy of Music and is a former principal bassoonist with the Australian Youth Orchestra.
+Ben Hoadley completed undergraduate study in bassoon performance at the Sydney Conservatorium of Music, continuing on a full scholarship at the New England Conservatory in Boston, where he became the first wind player in over a decade to receive the Conservatory’s prestigious Artist Diploma.
+He most recently completed a Master of Music with first class honours in composition from the University of Waikato, receiving a Faculty of Arts Master’s Thesis scholarship and first prize in the Lilburn Composition Prize.
+Ben has been a Fellowship student at the Tanglewood Music Centre, Weill Music Institute at Carnegie Hall and the Australian National Academy of Music.

 Ben’s recent compositions include a clarinet concerto for Peter Scholes and the Auckland Chamber Orchestra, commissioned with assistance from the New Zealand Arts Council, a Trio for oboe, bassoon and piano commissioned by Professor Jack Richards, and several works for the Omega Ensemble, with whom Ben has served as principal bassoonist since 2013.
 The premiere of Ben’s Oboe Trio, a co-commission from Westlake Girls High School and St. Cuthberts College, received the gold medal, audience prize and “best performance of a NZ work” at the 2017 National Schools Chamber Music Contest finals.
 Ben’s organ concerto “Huia” was commissioned and premiered by Indra Hughes and the Auckland Philharmonia Orchestra in 2013, and has been broadcast many times on Radio NZ Concert FM.